dishantj4/FizzBuzz/README.md

 # Purpose
-This is an Practice program to showcase few principles of programming as below S Single Responsibility Principle
+This is an Practice program to showcase Test Driven Development with few principles of programming as below S Single Responsibility Principle
 O Open-Closed Principle
 L Liskov Substitution Principle